 Throughout the year, the IDC Energy Insights: European Utility IT and Operational Technologies Strategies service will address the following topics:

-- IT and OT investment and strategy to drive the changing needs of the utilities
+- IT and OT investment and strategy to support the changing needs of the utilities industry, including the electrification of demand, decarbonization of operations and, in general, the environmental, financial, and societal sustainability of the business

-- Trends related to main utilities' IT applications areas (including enterprise asset management, energy trading and risk management, mobile workforce management, meter data management, customer care and billing, and project portfolio management)
+- Trends related to the utilities' main IT applications areas (e.g., enterprise asset management, energy trading and risk management, field service and mobile workforce management, meter data management, customer care and billing, customer experience management, and customer engagement)

 - Best practices and case studies related to business process and technology alignment